bpamiri/site-maintenance-html/README.md

 ### Hosting the HTML file

-If your environment lets you host the HTML file simply copy the index.html file from this repository and place it in the appropriate directory on your environmet.
-Rename the file accordingly to match your environments needs.
+If your environment lets you host the HTML file, simply copy the index.html file from this repository and place it in the appropriate directory on your environmet.
+Rename the file accordingly to match your environment's needs.

 ### Using just the HTML content